penpot/penpot-mcp/README.md

 The system consists of two main components:

 1. **MCP Server** (`mcp-server/`):
-   - Runs as a traditional MCP server (stdio transport)
+   - Runs as an MCP server (stdio transport)
-   - Also runs a WebSocket server on port 8080
+   - Runs a WebSocket server on port 8080
    - Basic WebSocket connection handling (protocol to be defined later)

 2. **Penpot Plugin** (`penpot-plugin/`):